How to improve your magazine cover design. This is what professionals do

 This Washingtonian magazine is just the perfect example that illustrates the fun aspect of food magazines.
 A mix of delicious good photography and fun font choice that compliments the food.
 Instead of looking for common ways and fonts to write the headline: 100 very best restaurants, they had fun creatively surrounding the main star, the apple pie with a scoop of ice cream on top, with hand-written text.
 And I think it works perfectly!

-Crumbs magazine cover design is a visual feast for the eyes.
+Talking about ways on how to improve your magazine cover design, Crumbs magazine cover is a visual feast for the eyes!
 Gorgeous, inspirational and practical, its design cover is highly recognizable.
 Starting from the logo to the choice of text color and photography, Crumbs magazine is unlike anything else on the market.

 But the food magazine industry is not the only sector where we can find endless amounts of creativity.
 Just take a look at these 2 WIRED magazine covers.